spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 Next, click **Settings** and select **Delete Cluster**.

-You will be prompted to type in the cluster name to confirm the delete action.
-Type in the cluster name to proceed with the delete step.
-The deletion process takes several minutes to complete.
+Type in the cluster name to proceed with the deletion.
+This process may take several minutes to complete.

 :::info